Energy industries

 Low carbon transport

-Learn about Scotland's sustainable decarbonised transport infrastructure and supply chain plans that are on track to meet its net zero emissions target by 2045.
+Learn about Scotland's sustainable decarbonised transport infrastructure and supply chain plan and how they'll help us meet our net zero emissions target by 2045.

 Wave and tidal

-Orbital Marine Power is turning the tide on climate change building the world’s most powerful, most technologically advanced tidal turbine.
-An exciting growth equity investment opportunity has arisen to accelerate the scale up of the business in Scotland.
+Orbital Marine Power is turning the tide on climate change by building the world’s most powerful and technologically advanced tidal turbine.
+An exciting growth equity investment opportunity has arisen to accelerate the scale-up of the business in Scotland.

 A pipeline of pioneering projects

-You’ll find a strong pipeline of ambitious energy projects in Scotland that will help us transition to a net zero future:
+You’ll find a strong pipeline of ambitious energy projects in Scotland that will help us transition to a net zero future, including:

-Whitelee Green Hydrogen – ground-breaking project that will connect the UK’s largest onshore wind farm to the UK’s largest electrolyser (20MW).
+- Whitelee Green Hydrogen – this ground-breaking project will connect the UK’s largest onshore wind farm to the UK’s largest electrolyser (20MW).
 This is part of a green hydrogen facility and a combined solar and battery energy storage scheme with a capacity of up to 90MW.

-Project North Sea – 300MW oil and gas energy transition project that will utilise a floating wind farm to power a major oil and gas platform and export significant amounts of excess electricity to the national grid through its grid connection.
+- Project North Sea – this 300MW oil and gas energy transition project will use a floating wind farm to power a major oil and gas platform and export significant amounts of excess electricity to the national grid through its grid connection.

-AMIDS 5G Heat Network – innovative low-carbon energy system in Scotland’s advanced manufacturing district, featuring a cutting-edge 5G ambient loop heat network and large-scale heat pump.
+- AMIDS 5G Heat Network – an innovative low-carbon energy system in Scotland’s advanced manufacturing district will feature a cutting-edge 5G ambient loop heat network and large-scale heat pump.

-National Manufacturing Institute Scotland - Industry-led manufacturing R&D facilities, providing ground-breaking collaborations to transform productivity levels, competitiveness and skills.
+- National Manufacturing Institute Scotlandopens in a new window – industry-led manufacturing R&D facilities that provide ground-breaking collaborations to transform productivity levels, competitiveness and skills.

 You might also be interested in